nick-ng/poe-map-team/LAB_GEMS.md

 - 3.0 Leap Slam (1, Leap Slam of Groundbreaking)
 - 3.0 Perforate (2, Perforate of Duality, Perforate of Bloodshed)
 - 3.0 Summon Flame Golem (2, Summon Flame Golem of Hordes, Summon Flame Golem of the Meteor)
-- 3.0 Blink Arrow (2, Blink Arrow of Bombarding Clones, Blink Arrow of Prismatic Clones)
 - 3.0 Ice Shot (1, Ice Shot of Penetration)
 - 3.0 Lacerate (2, Lacerate of Haemorrhage, Lacerate of Butchering)
 - 3.0 Rain of Arrows (2, Rain of Arrows of Saturation, Rain of Arrows of Artillery)
 - 3.0 Reave (1, Reave of Refraction)
 - 3.0 Scourge Arrow (1, Scourge Arrow of Menace)
 - 3.0 Crackling Lance (2, Crackling Lance of Disintegration, Crackling Lance of Branching)
-- 3.0 Flame Dash (1, Flame Dash of Return)
 - 3.0 Kinetic Bolt (1, Kinetic Bolt of Fragmentation)
 - 3.0 Summon Lightning Golem (1, Summon Lightning Golem of Hordes)
 - 3.0 Summon Skeletons (2, Summon Skeletons of Mages, Summon Skeletons of Archers)
+- 3.0 Blink Arrow (2, Blink Arrow of Bombarding Clones, Blink Arrow of Prismatic Clones)
+- 2.8 Dominating Blow (1, Dominating Blow of Inspiring)
 - 2.5 Blight (2, Blight of Contagion, Blight of Atrophy)
 - 2.5 Flameblast (2, Flameblast of Celerity, Flameblast of Contraction)
 - 2.5 Ice Nova (2, Ice Nova of Frostbolts, Ice Nova of Deep Freeze)
 - 2.5 Soulrend (2, Soulrend of the Spiral, Soulrend of Reaping)
 - 2.3 Tornado (3, Tornado of Elemental Turbulence, Tornado Shot, Tornado Shot of Cloudburst)
+- 2.3 Ethereal Knives (2, Ethereal Knives of the Massacre, Ethereal Knives of Lingering Blades)
 - 2.3 Vortex (1, Vortex of Projection)
-- 2.3 Ethereal Knives (2, Ethereal Knives of the Massacre, Ethereal Knives of Lingering Blades)
-- 2.0 Dominating Blow (1, Dominating Blow of Inspiring)
 - 2.0 Exsanguinate (1, Exsanguinate of Transmission)
 - 2.0 Frenzy (1, Frenzy of Onslaught)
-- 2.0 Snipe (1, Sniper's Mark)
 - 2.0 Summon Ice Golem (2, Summon Ice Golem of Hordes, Summon Ice Golem of Shattering)
 - 2.0 Cold Snap (1, Cold Snap of Power)
 - 2.0 Divine Ire (2, Divine Ire of Holy Lightning, Divine Ire of Disintegration)
+- 2.0 Flame Dash (1, Flame Dash of Return)
 - 2.0 Glacial Cascade (1, Glacial Cascade of the Fissure)
 - 2.0 Icicle Mine (2, Icicle Mine of Fanning, Icicle Mine of Sabotage)
 - 2.0 Lightning Conduit (1, Lightning Conduit of the Heavens)
 - 2.0 Lightning Trap (1, Lightning Trap of Sparking)
 - 2.0 Summon Chaos Golem (2, Summon Chaos Golem of Hordes, Summon Chaos Golem of the Maelström)
 - 2.0 Void Sphere (1, Void Sphere of Rending)
+- 1.6 Snipe (1, Sniper's Mark)
 - 1.5 Incinerate (2, Incinerate of Venting, Incinerate of Expanse)
 - 1.5 Summon Reaper (2, Summon Reaper of Revenants, Summon Reaper of Eviscerating)
 - 1.3 Absolution (1, Absolution of Inspiring)
-- 1.1 Tectonic Slam (1, Tectonic Slam of Cataclysm)
+- 1.2 Tectonic Slam (1, Tectonic Slam of Cataclysm)
 - 1.0 Cleave (1, Cleave of Rage)
 - 1.0 Consecrated Path (1, Consecrated Path of Endurance)
 - 1.0 Earthquake (1, Earthquake of Amplification)